RPT-Fitch Assigns Continental's Proposed Bond 'BBB(EXP)' Rating

 Schaeffler Linkage

 Any change in Schaeffler's influence on Continental resulting in a weakening of Continental's credit profile could lead to a reassessment of Fitch's standalone approach to Continental's rating.
-This may also occur if there is a merger of Continental AG with Schaeffler Group, and the combination led to a deterioration of the consolidated financial profile.
+This may also occur in case of a merger of Continental AG with Schaeffler Group, if this combination led to a deterioration of the consolidated financial profile.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)